aggicreative555/aggi-workflow-repo-ca/README.md

 TEST_USER_PASS = password
 ```

-_Ensure your .env file is included in .gitignore to prevent exposing sensitive information._
+**Ensure your .env file is included in .gitignore to prevent exposing sensitive information.**

----

 ## Project Scripts :

-**Terminal commands**:
+### Terminal commands:

 1. Run the server: